collective/collective.developermanual/source/templates_css_and_javascripts/resourcefolders.rst

 Introduction
 =============

-Resource folders are Zope 3 way to expose static media files to Plone URL mapping.
+Resource folders are the Zope Toolkit way to expose static media files to Plone URL mapping.

 Resource folders provide a mechanism which allows conflict free